Safe3/uuWAF/README.md

 > The host version installation:

-- System requirements: RHEL 7 and above are compatible with x86_64 systems, such as CentOS, Rocky Linux, AlmaLinux, etc.
+- System requirements: RHEL 7 and above are compatible with x86_64 systems, such as Rocky Linux, AlmaLinux, etc.

 ```bash